30 April 2026

 Still stuck?

-If none of that has sorted it, open a ticket with your server name, the error, and what you changed most recently — that's the fastest path to a fix.
+If none of that has sorted it, open a ticket with your server name, the error, and what you changed most recently – that's the fastest path to a fix.
 Otherwise, the deeper reads worth knowing about are Getting Started with Your Rust Server, the Rust Server Settings Guide, and Best Rust Server Settings (Community).
-Not hosting with us yet? /game-servers/rust.
+Not hosting with us yet? /game-servers/rust-server-hosting.

 Join our Discord to chat with our staff and community!